adarsh6938/neural-nexus-mcp/SETUP.md

 - Use create_entities for storing new information (people, concepts, projects, decisions)
 - Use create_relations to connect related information with semantic relationships
 - Use semantic_search to find relevant past information before answering questions
+  - Use sort_by="recency" for recent work context
+  - Use sort_by="hybrid" for balanced relevance and recency
+  - Use sort_by="relevance" for best semantic matches (default)
 - Use add_observations to update existing entities with new information
 - Use read_graph to understand the full context of stored knowledge